 Benzos and Suicide

-Benzodiazepines are known to cause suicide.
+Benzodiazepines have a known connection to suicide.
 The FDA does not require a black box warning of suicidal thoughts or behaviors, but the prescribing information for Klonopin (clonazepam), Xanax (alprazolam), Ativan (lorazepam), Tranxene (clorazepate dipotassium) and Valium (diazepam) all warn of this, with Tranxene’s plainly stating: “Antiepileptic drugs (AEDs), including Tranxene, increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.”

 A 2017 literature review found that benzodiazepines are associated with a 3-fold higher risk of suicide attempt even after adjusting for insomnia, substance use, anxiety, and mood disorder.
 It also found that rebound or withdrawal symptoms also may contribute to suicide risk.
 Similarly, a 2018 study found that veteran benzodiazepine users were more likely to attempt and complete suicide than those without benzodiazepine exposure.
 A 2014 study found that benzodiazepines were a key factor in physician suicides.
 With multiple studies linking benzodiazepines and suicide, medicine should examine methods to prevent further harm.
 Instead, benzodiazepine-dependent patients are currently forced to seek online help (with the rare exception who have found knowledgeable prescribers).